Now Trending: Innovations in Lake Management

-- Submittal: Submit abstract via NALMS’ online submission system by visiting www.nalms.org.
+- Submittal: Submit abstracts via NALMS’ online submission system by visiting www.nalms.org.

 - Title: Should accurately summarize the subject of the proposed presentation.

-- Authors: Provide names and affiliations of all authors including address, phone number & email address.
+- Authors: Provide names and affiliations of all authors.

 - Text: Abstract should state the purpose, significant findings and main conclusions of the work.
 Abstracts must not exceed 250 words.
 Abstracts in excess of 250 words may be truncated.
 Abstracts selected for either oral or poster presentations will be published in the Final Program.